 Paramedics applying for reciprocity will need to show proof of having:

-- Having worked at the National Registry Paramedic level for an EMS agency or the United States Military.
+Having worked at the National Registry Paramedic level for an EMS agency or the United States Military for at least 3 of the 5 years.

 If a Nationally Registered paramedic does not meet the degree or work history requirements they may be eligible for a provisional license.